 Organic Hemp is a fast growing plant that enriches the soil it grows in while only requiring 50% less water than other crops to harvest.
 Whilst being one of the strongest natural fibres, hemp is also biodegradable, thermo-dynamic and a huge leap toward a sustainable future in fashion.

 The growth and harvest of the bamboo plant is self-renewing, producing zero waste- a core element at the heart of White Doe.
 Bamboo also produces 30% more clean oxygen than an equivalent mass of trees, and absorbs high levels of greenhouse gases-Japanese research demonstrates that bamboo holds a potentially crucial role in stabilising our planet's atmosphere through these processes.
 Our bamboo fabric is organically grown, then processed into viscose using a closed loop system, with the finished fabric being Oeko-tex certified free from harmful substances.
-Bamboo viscose is also a vegan, cruelty free alternative to silk without the even higher cost that peace silk demands.
+Bamboo viscose is also a vegan, cruelty free alternative to silk without the higher price that peace silk demands.

 Organic cotton essentially means that the soil, air and water remains free from harmful contaminates while protecting your skin from nasty chemicals.
-We do however have plans on moving on to alternative fabrics for our fleece items in the near future.

 When cutting our designs, it is important to utilise as much of the fabric as possible to produce as little waste/scrap fabric as possible.
 With the very small amounts produced, none goes into landfill.
 So far we have used these for 'home' pieces, including (but not limited to) cushion fillings.